JarrenToh/Wine-Supplychain-Blockchain/README.md

 ## Actors
 The actors in the supply chain are as follows:

-  GrapeGrower: This actor is responsible for growing and harvesting the grapes that will be used to produce wine.
+  RawMaterialSupplier: This actor is responsible for supplying ingredients that will be used to produce wine.

   WineProducer: This actor is responsible for transforming the grapes into wine, including fermentation and aging.